databrickslabs/mosaic/docs/source/api/spatial-functions.rst

 .. function:: st_transform(col, srid)

     Transforms the horizontal (XY) coordinates of :code:`geom` from the current reference system to that described by :code:`srid`.
+    Recommend use of Mosaic Internal Geometry for the transform, then convert to desired interchange format [WKB, WKT, GeoJSON] afterwards.

     :param col: Geometry
     :type col: Column